Profile

 My Work:

 I am a scientist in genetics.
 My job is to decode your DNA.
 Your DNA can tell us all about your health.
-I tell doctors how to help people who have diseases in their DNA.
+I also monitor how all of our chemicals are being handled.
+I make sure our scientists are keeping themselves safe and not burning, melting or snap-freezing themselves!

 -